tomahawk-jupiter/warthunder-plane-comparison/README.md

 ![Project screenshot](./public/screenshot.png)

-Note: there is a new wiki and the image urls are broken so I replaced with a placeholder.
+IMPORTANT: there is a new wiki and the image urls are broken so I replaced with a placeholder.
 The scraper is likey also unusable now.

 ## Contents